TUB-Control/PaPI/papi/manual/2_introduction.rst

 One Plugin can offer multiple blocks and every block can offer an arbitrary number of signals.

 A whole block or only a subset of signals can be subscribed by another plugin.
-If the block owner, the plugin which owns the subscribed block, sends new data.
-This action triggers the execute functions of the subscriber, the plugin which subscribed the block.
+If the block owner sends new data, the execute functions of the subscriber, the plugin which subscribed the block is triggered.

 The block owner sends new data commonly synchronous which can be triggered by a timer, external program or device.

 .. figure:: _static/introduction/PaPIBlockSignal.png
    :alt:

-   **A block contains one or more signals and be subscribed.
+   **A block contains one or more signals and can be subscribed.
 The block owner triggers the execute function by sending new data.**

 .. _man_parameters: